uncbiag/LTS/README.md

-# LTS
-Local Temperature Scaling for Probability Calibration
+# Local Temperature Scaling (LTS) for Probability Calibration
+LTS is a spatially localized probability calibration approach for semantic segmentation.

+# Instructions

+# Paper